Essilor Lenses: lenses for prescription glasses.

 - Correct Anatomical bend

-Personalised lenses incorporate specific measurements such as facial dimensions, back vertex distance, pantoscopic tilt and facial wrap of the frames,this changes the effect of the prescription by adapting the lens design and matching the prescription from its written form to the as-worn position on the face.
+Personalised lenses incorporate specific measurements such as facial dimensions, back vertex distance, pantoscopic tilt and facial wrap of the frames.
+This changes the effect of the prescription by adapting the lens design and matching the prescription from its written form to the as-worn position on the face.

 Computer Numerical Control (CNC) technology in the manufacturing process has been the key to producing highly accurate lens designs, known as digital or freeform surfaced progressive lenses.

-Traditionally, lenses were designed with the power of progression on the front of the lens, however the advent of digital and freeform surfacing has allowed this to also be done on the back.
+Traditionally, lenses were designed with the power of progression on the front of the lens; however, the advent of digital and freeform surfacing has allowed this also to be done on the back.
+This has advantages of a wider field of view.
+Some lens companies have 1000 or more individual value points on a lens, essentially like 1000 individual tiny lenses in one lens.

-Essilor’s Varilux range of lenses, spearheaded by the Varilux X Series, encompass more than 50 patents, with each individual lens incorporating up to 30 patents alone.In the traditional surfacing process, the back of the lens was cut using two curves to produce the sphere, cylinder and axis of the prescription.
+Essilor’s Varilux range of lenses, spearheaded by the Varilux X Series, encompass more than 50 patents, with each lens incorporating up to 30 patents alone.
+In the traditional surfacing process, the back of the lens was cut using two curves to produce the sphere, cylinder and axis of the prescription.
 Once completed, the rough surface was “fined” and “polished” using a metal tool to match the two curves.
 Specific pads on the tools removed the roughness before making the lens transparent.

 Quality depends on